What is LEV Testing

 - A check of effectiveness – e.g. dust in and around the LEV hood

-Stage 2 – Measurements to test if the technical performance of the LEV system continues to be effective.
+Stage 2 – Measurements to test the technical performance of the LEV system.

-- Gas velocity measurements at the hood faces, branch ducts and main ducts
+- LEV gas velocity measurements at the hood faces, branch ducts and main ducts

 - a measure of the static pressure behind each hood, in the ducting, across the air cleaner and fan.